Opie and Anthony: 1994–1995: Origins and WBAB Long Island

 After Cumia made several more appearances on Hughes' show, the two entered discussions to become a full-time radio team.
 Hughes had wished to evolve his show to "more than just me on the radio", and knew it could be achieved with Cumia's on-air personality.
 Cumia accepted, and Hughes pitched the idea to WBAB management with the intent of moving to the morning or afternoon slot, but it was declined.
 During this time Ron Valeri, the program director at rock station WAAF in Boston, Massachusetts, went to Long Island to visit family and heard the two on the air.
 He called Hughes and offered them a spot on WAAF.
 Hughes then assembled an aircheck from tapes of their first shows together, and sent them to WAAF and another station in Dallas, Texas.
 Both stations wished to hire the duo, which led to their departure at WBAB.
 WAAF general manager Bruce Mittman recalled that he "almost drove off the road laughing" from listening to them, and subsequently hired them to take over afternoons from Liz Wilde.
 Before they left WBAB, the station offered Cumia to take over Hughes' night shift, which the two later saw as "a scumbag move" as their bits (excerpts) were being played on the morning show without their permission.
 Hughes was cautious about moving as he felt unsure if the show's success would translate to a new radio market.
-Cumia ended his manual labor job, and threw his tools out of his car window while driving in hope of never returning to it.
+Cumia ended his manual labor job, and threw his construction tools out of his car window while driving in hope of never returning to it.